 It is high time we correlate this program with our own agendas.
 Look at job descriptions for your career.
 What are some greatest common factors?
 What should you be gaining in order to have experience for your dream job?

-After researching dozens of TEFL jobs in a variety of countries, many generally have the same requirements: native-level English speakers, any Bachelor’s degree, communication skills, and minimum one year teaching experience (not in Meddeas’ case.)
+After researching dozens of TEFL placements in a variety of countries, many generally have the same requirements: native-level English speakers, any Bachelor’s degree, communication skills, and minimum one year teaching experience (not in Meddeas’ case.)

 Aside from these requirements, there are a few things to keep in mind while you are teaching English in Spain.
 Career Counselors advise us about these nifty transferable skills.
 Generally categorized in four groups, these skills are key to the door of your new office/school/art studio/and-so-on and obtaining a professional position.
 While teaching in your school, it is best to finely tune these hinges and screws so this door opens easily for you.